 Eco-Friendly Design Features

 Some snowboard designs incorporate sustainable, eco-friendly materials.
-For example, the Jones Women’s Flagship Snowboard incorporates recycled plastic for the sidewalls.
+For example, Jones has incorporated recycled plastic for the sidewalls.
 And Lib Tech manufactures snowboards in the U.S.

 A leader in the realm of sustainability is Arbor.
-For instance, the Swoon Rocker has recycled steel edges, sustainably harvested bamboo, and bioresin from waste products that replaces petroleum-based resin.
+For instance, the brand has used recycled steel edges, sustainably harvested bamboo, and bioresin from waste products that replaces petroleum-based resin in boards.
 At large, the brand sources materials from highly renewable, well-managed forests.

 Arbor’s wood and bamboo cores and the majority of their top sheets are certified by the Forest Stewardship Council, a third-party nod that the materials are derived from responsibly managed forests.
 Its entire production line is solar-powered, too.